samiralam/rules-compendium/docs/phb/6-equipment/index.md

 Lifestyle expenses summarize the cost of living in a fantasy world.
 They cover lodging, food, equipment maintenance, and other necessities.

-At the start of each week or month (DM’s choice), choose a lifestyle below—Wretched, Squalid, Poor, Modest, Comfortable, Wealthy, or Aristocratic—and pay the price to sustain that lifestyle.
+At the start of each week or month (DM's choice), choose a lifestyle below—Wretched, Squalid, Poor, Modest, Comfortable, Wealthy, or Aristocratic—and pay the price to sustain that lifestyle.

 Lifestyles have no inherent consequences, but the DM might take them into account when determining risks or how others perceive your character.

 #### Wretched (Free)

 You survive via chance and charity.
-You’re often exposed to natural dangers as a result of sleeping outside.
+You're often exposed to natural dangers as a result of sleeping outside.

 #### Squalid (1 SP per Day)